 There is much demand for lawyers who can begin practice with well-honed skills.
 While law schools such as UC Hastings offer excellent in-house clinical programs and externships, semester-long experiences are of necessity limited in the level of skill that they can build.
 National media attention during the past several years has raised the question whether attorneys are being properly trained to begin law practice upon graduation.
 Most notably, the New York Times published a series of articles, and even an editorial, calling attention to the lack of practical training in law schools and the challenging job market facing new graduates.
-The State Bar of California has recently set up a task force to inquire into whether its admissions requirements should be changed to require a practical skills component to legal education.
+The California State Bar's Task Force on Admissions Regulation Reform has proposed that 15 units of experiential education be required for bar admission.

 The LfA program provides law schools with the opportunity to provide some of their students an in-depth practical experience that will result in new lawyers who are highly trained and highly competitive in today’s market.
 The LfA model is fully compatible with ABA accreditation requirements.

 Why can't law schools do this alone?